-Attachment: Your conversation plan
+Your conversation plan

-You can use this template to help you to prepare for your conversation.
-Stay focused on the issues and arrive at a solution.
+This sheet will help you to prepare for your conversation, stay focused on the issues and arrive at a solution.
+Complete the first half before you meet and the second half during or shortly after your discussion.

-Before the conversation - what are the issues you want to discuss?
+Before the conversation

+What are the issues you want to discuss?